Peer Review of Teaching

 Teaching and learning are at the heart of Duquesne University.
 In order to assure quality and provide regular feedback to instructors on their teaching, Duquesne uses two kinds of teaching evaluation: student and peer.
 We believe that both student and faculty peer perspectives on one’s teaching and course design are helpful – each in its own way.

 Full-time faculty are required to participate in the peer evaluation of teaching.
 Part-time faculty are encouraged to do so as well.
+However, "processes for the evaluation of part-time faculty members vary by department, other academic unit, and school or college.
+Part-time faculty members should consult their department chair,

 For graduate students preparing to become faculty, student, peer and faculty supervisor evaluations of teaching are helpful in the academic job search.
 Teaching observations are required for the Certificate of University Teaching.